drinkingtea/website/content/posts/model-system.md

 In languages like Go and Python, there is a feature called reflection.
 This essentially allows functions to iterate over arbitrary struct types to get or set its data, or simply get information about the type.
-Reflection is most commonly used for object serialization, but can be useful for a wide variety of things.
+Reflection is most commonly used for object serialization, and that is the main use for it in *Nostalgia*.

+Aside from creating a poor man's reflection system, this will cover the how *Nostalgia* identifies and handles its stored data.

 ## True Reflection
+Reflection, in short, allows code that knows nothing about the about the type that it is given to iterate over each field of that type, and get the types of those fields.

+C++ does not have a reflection system.
+Languages like Go and Rust do, which allows for, among other things, very simple serialization APIs.

-Here is an example from the JSON package of the Go standard library:
+Here is an example from the JSON package of the Go standard library, which uses Go's reflection system:
 ```go
 type ColorGroup struct {
 	ID     int